JurijsNazarovs/ParDim/HowToBoostDownload.md

-This document describes how to use ParDim to download your files in a relatively short period, by parralyzing the downloading among a network of computers - boostDownload.
+This document describes how to use ParDim to download your files in a relatively short period, by paralyzing the downloading among a network of computers.
 The minimum set of actions is described in the subsection [Minimum requirements](##minimum-requirements)